 After having explained how the English navy saw the light of day, we continue with that of the Republic of the Seven United Netherlands, commonly known as the Dutch Republic.
 And again, piracy is a leitmotif.
 By the way, likewise the combination ‘seven seas’.

 When in the year 1568 the Low Countries started their wars of independence against the kingdom of Spain, it was a bunch of pirates operating in the wider Wadden Sea area, who played a pivotal role in giving the bourgeois uprising momentum.
 These pirates controlled the straits Vlie and Marsdiep at the Wadden Sea for years already, and thus controlled the traffic of, among other, grain from the Baltic Sea to Amsterdam.
-Hence, they were at the wheel concerning the city’s prosperity, and had the Spanish king by the throat (Doedens & Houter 2018).
+Hence, they were at the wheel concerning the city’s prosperity, and had the Spanish king by the throat so to speak (Doedens & Houter 2018).

 The pirates would become known as the Watergeuzen ‘Sea Beggars’ and were a motley crew of washed-up nobility, thrill seekers, vagabonds and other low-life from all corners of the Low Countries.
 Including many Frisians, since the catchment area of the Sea Beggars were the Frisian lands.
 Also, their ports and safe havens mainly were on the Frisian Wadden Sea islands, and on the coasts of province Groningen and county Ostfriesland.
 Read our post Yet another wayward archipelago for a more elaborate history concerning the Sea Beggars.
 Below, a few prominent and flamboyant-looking Beggars.